D4RKONION/FAT/src/js/constants/helpfiles/framedata.md

 # Frame Data

 ## What's Frame Data?!
-If you don't fully understand frame data, I highly suggest you check out Gearld from [@CoreAGaming](https://twitter.com/CoreAGaming)'s excellent [explanation video](https://youtu.be/uQnfm911Xoc).
+If you don't fully understand frame data, I highly suggest you check out Gerald from [@CoreAGaming](https://twitter.com/CoreAGaming)'s excellent [explanation video](https://youtu.be/uQnfm911Xoc).
 I won't be going in depth here, but I'll try to give you the bare minimum you need to understand what's going on.

 ## Detailed Move Data
 You can tap a move row to see more details about that move